StreetJelly is Online Busking and eConcerts

 2) Band in a Box is used to create and edit the trax I don't buy

-3) I use a laptop to deliver my backing tracks, specifically so I can embed MIDI commands in each song to automatically set volumes, effects, increase the gain for guitar solos, turn harmonies on and off, pick the right amp simulator for each song, apply a virtual capo etc. I learned long ago that having to stomp on pedals was enough of a distraction to create train wrecks, so there is considerable up-front work in all of my songs to make everything happen seamlessly at the right time.
+3) I use a laptop to deliver my backing tracks, specifically so I can embed MIDI commands in each song to automatically set volumes, effects, increase the gain for guitar solos, turn harmonies on and off, pick the right amp simulator for each song, apply a virtual capo etc. This MIDI automation helps to make everything happen seamlessly at the right time.
 Settings for each song are totally different

 4) Rack modules:

--- TC Helicon Voiceworks for vocal harmonies and FX
+-- TC Helicon Voice Live for vocal harmonies and FX

 -- Behringer Eurorack Mixer